Faculty for the Master's Program in Economic Law

 https://carinejallamion.wordpress.com/

 Julien Roque is an associate professor at Paul Valéry University.
 He wrote his dissertation on the obligations of the principal and teaches international trade law.
-Mr. Julien Roque is the Director of the Montpellier Legal Clinic.
+Mr. Julien Roque is the director of the Montpellier Legal Clinic.

 Email: julien_roque@hotmail.com